ArdhenduMohanty/pin-drop-app/README.md

 Contributing
 Contributions are welcome!
 If you want to contribute:

-Fork the repository.
-Create a new branch: git checkout -b feature/your-feature.
 Make your changes.
 Commit and push your changes: git commit -m 'Add your message' and git push origin feature/your-feature.
 Open a pull request.